stormpath/stormpath-documentation/source/auth_n.rst

     2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.

     The user now attempts to access a secured resource:
     We need to create a new authenticator, but this time it will be a JWT authenticator that can authenticate tokens that have already been generated.
 This authenticator is also bound to an application (the same one that you used to generate the token), and is created like this:

     .. literalinclude:: code/nodejs/authentication/create_jwt_authenticator.js
       :language: javascript

     Now we can pass access tokens to this authenticator.
-If they are valid we can use the authentication result to fetch the account that has authenticated with the token:
+If they are valid we can use the authentication result to fetch the Account that has authenticated with the token:

     .. literalinclude:: code/nodejs/authentication/validate_oauth_token_sp_req.js
       :language: javascript